 Cordelia studied Experimental Psychology at Oxford University, followed by an M.Phil in Criminology at Cambridge University.
 She was awarded a Ph.D in Psychology from University College London.
 Between 2002 to 2011 she held research positions at Monash University, the Australian National University, and Macquarie University, and then was an ARC Future Fellow from 2012-2016 with the University of Melbourne.

-She is currently an Associate Professor at the Melbourne Business School, and an Honorary Senior Research Fellow at the Melbourne School of Psychological Sciences, University of Melbourne.More Info
+She is currently Professor of the History and Philosophy of Science at the Faculty of Arts, The University of Melbourne, and an Honorary Senior Research Fellow at the Melbourne School of Psychological Sciences, University of Melbourne.More Info